slazav/he3vmcw/Readme.md

 * `wait <time, s>` -- Do calculations for some time period.

+* `reset_time` -- Update initial condition from current function values and restart the solver with setting time to 0.
+This command is useful when the time is much larger then time step and the calculation fails with `T + DT = T` error.
+Note that this type of resetting the solver is a bit harder then saving/loading its state, it can produce some perturbations on functions.
+This command changes default initial conditions, if you want to start the solver again you may want to change it.

 * `acc <value>` -- Change solver accuracy.
 If solver is not running, the value will be used after it starts.